 Step 7: Ask for Some Feedback

-If there is no tension between you and the customer, you’ll find it useful to ask for some feedback about your products and services.
-At this point the customer will have what they want (the refund), so they should be willing to help.
+If there is no tension between you and the customer, you’ll find asking for feedback about your products and services useful.
+At this point, the customer will have what they want (the refund), so they should be willing to help.

 If you think the customer was especially displeased with their experience, skip this step.
-You’ll just annoy the customer asking for more of their time.
+You’ll just annoy the customer by asking for more time.

 Step 8: Review Your Refund Policy

-You might not do this after every refund (especially if you have a high volume of sales and, inevitably, many refund requests), but you should review your policy any time a refund situation wasn’t cut-and-dry.
+You might not do this after every refund, especially if you have a high volume of sales and, inevitably, many refund requests.
+However, you should review your policy any time a refund situation isn’t cut-and-dry.

 The purpose of a refund policy is to protect you and the customer.
-It should be designed in a way that ensures both parties have a positive experience, and neither party takes advantage of the other.
+It should be designed to ensure both parties have a positive experience and that neither party takes advantage of the other.

 After refunding a customer’s money, evaluate whether the refund policy provides a reasonable solution to that situation.
 If it didn’t, ask yourself how you should modify the refund policy to create a better outcome in the future.